Izenda7Series/docs/known_issues.rst

    * - Defect
      - 15094
      - System Parameters used in sp params are not correct when using @UserID the report loads with the initial stored value not the current user id
    * - Defect
-     - 17402
-     - System scales the slave section of data model fields and it is not fixed with the bottom of the page
-   * - Defect
      - 15242
      - System should allow user back to data source tab, instead of display the information message when distinct is not valid